 This Is The Day The Lord Has Made

 Let us remember the encouragement of Scripture to enjoy the present.
 “This is the day that the Lord has made; let us rejoice and be glad in it” (Psalm 118:24).
-While many of us sang this song as children, let us not forget this biblical truth: God has given us today as a gift.
+While many of us sang this song as a child, let us not forget this biblical truth: God has given us today as a gift.
 Scripture also teaches that we “are a mist that appears for a little time and then vanishes” (James 4:14).
 Our life is short, so be where you are right now, rejoice, and live each moment to the glory and praise of God.

 Saying we want to enjoy today is great in theory, but it’s difficult when today is a struggle.
 That’s when our eyes begin looking toward another day.
 But, we must continually recognize that even the struggles of today are being used by God to sanctify us and purify our faith through the fiery trials (1 Peter 4:12-13).
 In his sovereignty, God has placed you in your current circumstances for a reason.
 While it’s possible tomorrow could be better than today, this is the day that the Lord has made….so let us rejoice!